angular/ng2-test-seed/README.md

  - The compiled JavaScript files at `src/**/*.js` are served and watched but _not_ included.
  This means that Karma will not run them automatically.

- - To get file imports to work correctly in Kamra, we must include `systemjs` from the node_modules folder, as well as the helper file `karma-test-shim.js`.
+ - To get file imports to work correctly in Karma, we must include `systemjs` from the node_modules folder, as well as the helper file `karma-test-shim.js`.
  This shim file uses System.js to load the JavaScript files which Karma served but did not automatically run.